andriylak/binary_tree/README.md

-This repository contains basic functions for binary trees:
+This repository contains implementation of binary tree and basic functions for them:

 DFSandBFS.py:
   - DFS(tree) : implementation of DFS